jialifong/lifstudio/content/pages/blog/life-of-our-development-team.md

 And I Realized:

 > Rebuilding isn’t about starting from scratch.
 > It’s about returning to your DNA.

-You don't need to start from scratch.
+You don't have to start from scratch.
 The past informs the present and potentially, the future.

 *   Audit what’s working.